Last Updated on 30 May 2022 by admin

 - Education and qualifications

 - Emergency contact details

-- Employment history with the organisation
+- Employment history with the organization

 - Employment terms and conditions – eg pay, hours of work, holidays, benefits, absence

 For full information, take a look at the HMRC website.

 Practical steps that you can take to be GDPR compliant